carpentries-incubator/shell-extras/09-backticks.md

 ---
 layout: page
 title: The Unix Shell
-subtitle: Backticks
+subtitle: Command Subsitution
 minutes: 15
 ---
 > ## Learning Objectives {.objectives}
 >
 > * Understand the need for flexibility regarding arguments
 > * Generate the values of the arguments on the fly using command substitution
-> * Understand the difference between pipes/redirection, and the backtick operator
+> * Understand the difference between pipes/redirection, and the command substitution operator

 ## Introduction